cunnimu/it3038c-scripts/project1/README.md

 # Project 1
-This is a simple bash script to rename a group of related files with the same name plus a sequential number.
+This is a simple script to rename a group of related files with the same name plus a sequential number.
 I sometimes have files that are sequential but have the same name.
 Renaming them individually takes time and that could be automated instead.
+It is a simple demonstration and could be edited or expanded on for more interesting file renaming.
 ## Use
 ```
 ./rename.sh [NewFileName]